The Occult Tradition

 But there is also the moral and religious dimension.
 Job, in the Old Testament, grappled with the problem of evil, and sought vainly to understand the thoughts and ways of the Almighty.
 A lot of Bible Christians think divination and fortune-telling a breach of the First Commandment.
 But holy books are easily misinterpreted, especially in the literalist or fundamentalist direction.
 After all, Joseph, Daniel, Solomon and Jesus among others sought to know the mind of God.
 They had precognitive visions and dreams; foretold the future; and worked with latent energies behind the surface of events.
 Anyone who seeks His will, seeks to know more about the inscrutable and hidden forces behind what comes to be - and that’s an occultism of sorts.
 It can do good and serve people.
 But if the hidden laws are sought without humility it can lead to an obsession with magical power.

-True, we can be prone to neurosis when we insist on controlling life down to the minutiae, and taking all the credit for what goes right; or by resisting surrender to the benevolent mystery of life’s unfoldment.
+True, we can be prone to neurosis when we insist on controlling life down to the minutiae, and taking all the credit for what goes right; or by resisting surrender to the benevolent mystery of life’s unfoldment; by not trusting implicitly in Providence.
 Nevertheless we all strive for some measure of control of our destiny, if only as a mark of maturity.
 The occult orientation gives rise to the scientific quest to harness natural forces through technology to serve human life.
 The scientific expression manipulates matter, whereas the other side of occultism manipulates psyche.
 There would be no Scientific Revolution, Enlightenment and Industrial Revolution without it.
+But neither would there be a psychological or sexual revolution.

 Today, we take for granted aspects of the political order which were innovations four hundred years ago.
 Yet many are still uneasy about occultism, which is much, much older than 400 years.
 Its antiquity is in the dawn of time.
 In the Garden of Eden story, the serpent promises Adam and Eve that they will become like God, knowing all, if they ate the forbidden fruit.
 Satan instructs them to appropriate and assimilate the power of the Creator by eating of the fruit of the Tree of Good and Evil.
 Naked egoism and shame arise; so do work and childbirth as curse.
 But like Prometheus from Greek mythology, who offered the fire of the gods in a fennel stalk to humanity to spark technological invention, the ancestors of the race, no longer innocent of occultism, set out to fashion their own path, preferring experiment and knowledge to blind and innocent obedience to authority.
 Such learning required the encountering of error, sin and evil as a contrast to the right and the good.